 When you create an instance, you can bind only one primary ENI and one secondary ENI to the instance.
 If the secondary ENI is not unbound from the instance, the secondary ENI is released together with the instance.
 For more information, see Bind an ENI when you create an instance.

 - Separately create an ENI.

 ENIs that are separately created are secondary ENIs and can be bound to instances.

-After ENIs are created, deleted, bound to instances, or unbound from instances, ENI operation events are triggered.
-You can use CloudMonitor to set notifications of ENI operation events to obtain the ENI operation results such as whether ENIs are created.
+You can create or delete ENIs, bind ENIs to instances, or unbind ENIs from instances.
+You can configure notifications for ENI operation events by using CloudMonitor to obtain ENI operation results, such as whether ENIs are created.
 For more information, see ENI operation event notifications.